An inmate wrote to a famous photographer. Their letters, and friendship, became a collaborative project

 Soth and Cabrera often return to the idea of restrictions and how they can influence creativity and connection.
 Restrictions abound in their lives and their relationship, from Cabrera's incarceration, to the new reality of the pandemic, to the very limitations that shape their friendship.
 (Soth once had a photograph intercepted because guards interpreted something in the image as a gang sign; another time, he said, a letter was returned to him a month later because he included 21 sheets of paper instead of 20.)

 The title of the book is drawn from this recurring theme.
-In a letter, Cabrera recounts to Soth about the time when he was transferred to the Rush City facility from Stillwater -- his allowable personal inventory was reduced two a 2-foot locker.
+In a letter, Cabrera recounts to Soth about the time when he was transferred to the Rush City facility from Stillwater -- his allowable personal inventory was reduced to a 2-foot locker.
 The library of books and DVDs he had amassed for his art classes at Stillwater were gone; so were many of the art and photography clippings he had spent years collecting.
 Yet under the new stringent rules at Rush City, Cabrera saw improvements in his creative practice.

 "It all boils down to limits, huh?" he wrote.
 "Whether enforced by nature -- biologic(al) or social, tangible or abstract, we all confront the parameters of our cage eventually.
 What we do when we reach those bars helps define us."